voxpupuli/puppet-mcollective/README.md

 ##### `certificate`

 String: defaults to undef.
 A file source for the certificate of the user.
 Used by the 'ssl' securityprovider to set the identity of the user.
+This is mutually exclusive with `certificate_content`.

+##### `certificate_content`

+String: defaults to undef.
+The file content for the certificate of the user.
+Used by the 'ssl' securityprovider to set the identity of the user.
+This is mutually exclusive with `certificate`.

 ##### `private_key`

 String: defaults to undef.
 A file source for the private key of the user.
 Used when `mcollective::middleware_ssl` is true to connect to the middleware and by the 'ssl' securityprovider to sign messages as from this user.
+This is mutually exclusive with `private_key_content`.

+##### `private_key_content`

+String: defaults to undef.
+The file content for the private key of the user.
+Used when `mcollective::middleware_ssl` is true to connect to the middleware and by the 'ssl' securityprovider to sign messages as from this user.
+This is mutually exclusive with `private_key`.

 ### `mcollective::plugin` defined type